HussainWorld/HangMan/README.md

   box-shadow: 0px 4px 8px rgba(0, 0, 0, 0.1);
 }

 Future Enhancements

 	•	Additional Levels: Add difficulty levels with varying word lengths and attempts.
 	•	Multiplayer Mode: Allow two players to compete.
 	•	Hint Feature: Provide optional hints for each word.
+	•	Background Music: Add a sound feature with adjustable background music.
+	•	2-Player Mode: Enable one player to set a word for another player to guess.

 Contributing